-During 2020, the IATTC staff conducted one alignment of dolphin-safety panels (DSP) and inspections of dolphin rescue gear aboard purse-seine vessels.
-Additionally, at the request of one Party and due to the restrictions imposed during the pandemic, while deployed, an IATTC observer conducted an inspection of dolphin rescue gear.
+During 2021, the IATTC staff did not conduct any alignment of dolphin-safety panels (DSP) and inspections of dolphin rescue gear aboard purse-seine vessels.
+Nonetheless, at the request of one Party and due to the restrictions imposed during the pandemic, while deployed, an IATTC observer conducted an inspection of dolphin rescue gear.